AustinCodingAcademy/redux-practice/README.md

 ### Intro
 This is a pre made create-react-app project.
 View this video to see how the app should work once you are done coding.
 [Video](https://youtu.be/R8VFic_ZZUc).
 This project is for us to practice using redux to control data that is changed through user interactions.
 On the left hand side of the page is a collection of different inputs that are available on a web page.
 When the user interacts with the input it will change some data that should update the right hand side of the page.

+### Store
+  * In store.js we are making the store a global variable for convience sake, so it is available everywhere.
+  * How should the components get access to the store?

 ###  Reducers
   * Create Reducers in reducers/index.js
   * Look at state.js and create a reducer for each piece of state
   * Remember reducers take 2 parameters: `state`, and `action`
   * Remember to give state a default value appropriate for what type it is in the reducer.
 Number, string, array, object
-  * Remember to return state
+  * Remember to return state by default
   * You will need to decide which reducer cares about which action message type
   * Combine reducers and export

 ### Make these reducers
   * currentCount
+    * if "INCREASE_COUNTER" it should return the current count plus
-    * if "INCREASE_COUNTER" of "DECREASE_COUNTER" should return the current count plus one or minus one, depending on the action
+    * if "DECREASE_COUNTER" it should return the current count minus one
   * specialText
     * if "SET_SPECIAL_TEXT" should return the action value
   * currentCity